How to Fix Screen Flickering and Flashing on Windows 10

 Roll Back to an Older Driver

 If the problem continues, it might be that the newest driver hasn’t patched the problem.
-If the screen flickering occurred after an update, try rolling back to an older driver version.
-Follow the steps above to uninstall the driver, then head to the old driver page for either AMD or NVIDIA.
+If the screen flickering occurred after a driver update, try rolling back to an older version.
+Follow the steps above to uninstall the driver, then head to the old driver page for either AMD, NVIDIA, or Intel.
 This might be a bit of trial and error, but try selecting one that released when your screen wasn’t flickering.

 Disable Automatic Windows 10 Driver Update

-Eventually all the software and driver developers should offer in-built fixes to this flickering screen problem, but until then the guide above should sort you out, so that you can actually use your system with ease.
+Eventually, all the software and driver developers should offer in-built fixes to this flickering screen problem.
+Until then, hopefully, the advice above will sort it out so that you can actually use your system with ease.